beancount/docs/docs/installing_beancount.md

 ### Installing Beancount<a id="installing-beancount"></a>

+#### Installing Beancount using pipx<a id="installing-beancount-using-pipx"></a>

+If you haven’t already, first [<u>install pipx</u>](https://github.com/pypa/pipx).

+Next, use pipx to install Beancount.
+This should automatically download and install all the dependencies in a virtual environment.

+    pipx install beancount

+Confirm Beancount has been installed.

+    pipx list

 #### Installing Beancount using pip<a id="installing-beancount-using-pip"></a>

-This is the easiest way to install Beancount.
-You just install Beancount using
+Installing Beancount using pip is no longer recommended, however you may install Beancount using

     sudo -H python3 -m pip install beancount

 This should automatically download and install all the dependencies.

 Note, however, that this will install the latest version that was pushed to the [<u>PyPI repository</u>](https://pypi.python.org/pypi/beancount/) and not the very latest version available from source.
 Releases to PyPI are made sporadically but frequently enough not to be too far behind.
 Consult the [<u>CHANGES file</u>](https://github.com/beancount/beancount/tree/v2/CHANGES) if you’d like to find out what is not included since the release date.

+**Warning: Proceed with caution this may break system libraries.**

 #### Installing Beancount using pip from the Repository<a id="installing-beancount-using-pip-from-the-repository"></a>